Kahan Tum Chalay Gye

 Kahan Tum Chalay Gaye (previously titled Meri Har Nazar Teri Muntazir) is a Pakistani drama serial that first aired on Geo Entertainment on 10 February 2016.
 It is produced by Babar Javed and Asif Raza.
-The series aired every Sunday 7pm only on Geo Entertainment, after being moved from the Wed&Thurs 10pm-11pm slot.
-The show went off air unfinished after 9-10 episodes (early March) due to censor issues but then resumed after 2 months, in May 2016, with a name-change.
+The series aired every Sunday 7pm, after being moved from the Wednesday and Thursday 10pm-11pm slot.
+The show went off air unfinished after 9-10 episodes (early March) due to censor issues but then resumed after 2 months, in May 2016, under a new change.